hfridholm/korsord/NOTES.md

 - add argp to render.py
 - maybe add argp to clues.py

-- add blocks near block ridge (2 squares in) in prep stage

 - change if-statements to switch statements when checking _status in -gen.c
 - remove old_grid from _reset, instead set is_crossed on SQUARE_BLOCK and from that _reset